Javi Gómez de Liaño: National team career

 Gómez de Liaño tried out for the national U-16 team, but was cut.
 He and his brother Juan also tried out for the national U-18 team, but both were cut.
 In 2020, he almost made the Gilas roster for the first window of the 2021 FIBA Asia Cup qualifiers, but didn't make the cut because the coaches told him "he was overweight and wouldn't fit the system".
 During the lockdowns, he used those comments as motivation to lose 40 pounds, and improve his diet.
 He finally made it unto a Gilas roster for the second window of the 2021 FIBA Asia Cup qualifiers.
 In his debut, he had nine points in a win over Thailand.
 In their rematch, he scored 19 points while making all four of his threes in another win.

 In 2021, Gómez de Liaño made the roster for a FIBA Asia Cup qualifying game against South Korea, but he didn't play in that game.
 He then replaced Will Navarro in the lineup against Indonesia and got to play in that game.
 He was then cut from the training pool for the 2020 Olympic Qualifying Tournament in Belgrade, Serbia due to a strained quad.

 Personal life

 Gómez de Liaño, along with his brother Juan, was a product endorser for Milo, McDonald's Philippines, and Smart Communications.
 In 2020, during the COVID-19 pandemic, he launched his own business, Cole's Sporting Business.
 He named it after his girlfriend and business partner Einica Nicole Buhain.
 Together, they sold gym equipment, supplements and apparel.

+His older brother, Joe, played for the Marikina Shoemasters of Maharlika Pilipinas Basketball League and was drafted 59th overall by the Phoenix Super LPG Fuel Masters during the PBA season 48 draft.